 Free Entry to St. Paul’s Cathedral

-This post discusses how to visit St. Paul’s Cathedral, including tickets, discounts (including free entry), tours you can take (both free and paid) and what you will see on your visit.
+This post covers how to visit St. Paul’s Cathedral, including getting tickets, what discounts are available (including free entry), tours you can take (both free and paid) and what you will see on your visit.

 - Under 5’s – Free